microsoft-healthcare-madison/demo-auc-app/codelab.md

 - Import the module in your CDS Hooks service (a la `const auc = require('./auc.js');`).
 - Use the imported functionality to determine which appropriate-ness score the current selection has using the currently-selected orders and diagnoses.

-</div>

 Negative
 : You may struggle here a bit learning how to extract the currently selected order and diagnosis from the current Request message.
 Remember that the CDS Developer Panel in the sandbox UI is your friend.
+Also, take advantage of the javascript developer console for quick debugging.

+</div>

-### EXERCISE 2 (OPTIONAL)
+### EXERCISE 2 (BONUS)
 Positive
-: Refactor the old service to remove the AUC logic from it, replacing it with a module import of the new `auc.js` code.
+: Refactor the old service (in `index.js`) to remove the AUC logic from it, replacing it with a module import of the new `auc.js` code.
+This should *dramatically* reduce the code complexity.

 ## Playing with Cards
 Duration: 20

 ### Problem
 Negative
-: We want the EHR interface to display a card based on selection.
-Also, when the current selection is outside of guideline recommendations, the displayed card should be eye-catching.
-When the selection is *within* guidelines, it should be recognizable as 'good'.
+: We want the EHR order entry screen to display an eye-catching card based on the current selection.
+Also, when the selection is *outside* of guideline recommendations, the displayed card should be especially eye-catching.
+When the selection is *within* guidelines, it should clearly and pleasantly be recognizable as 'good'.

 ### Solution
 Positive